Maksim Shatskikh

-Maksim Aleksandrovich Shatskikh (born 30 August 1978) is an Uzbekistani professional football coach of Pakhtakor Tashkent and a former player.
+Maksim Aleksandrovich Shatskikh (born 30 August 1978) is an Uzbekistani professional football coach and a former player who coaches Asia Talas.

-A prolific striker, he is widely regarded as one of the best Uzbekistani player of all time and was the top goalscorer of the national team with 34 goals in 61 games from 2010 to 2022.
+A prolific striker, he is widely regarded as one of the best Uzbekistani players of all time and was the top goalscorer of the national team with 34 goals in 61 games from 2010 to 2022.
 Shatskikh is the joint all-time top scorer of the Ukrainian Premier League with 123 goals in 341 games together with Serhii Rebrov.
 He spent a decade playing for Dynamo Kyiv from 1999 to 2009.

 On 28 July 1999, Shatskikh became the first Asian player to score in the UEFA Champions League and is only the second Uzbekistani player, after Mirjalol Kasymov, to score in UEFA football competitions.
 At international level, he played in three AFC Asian Cups for Uzbekistan, helping them to fourth place in 2011.

 He last played for Rukh Vynnyky.
 On 8 April 2016, it was announced that he ended his playing career and became a coaching staff of the Dynamo football academy.

 His brother Oleg Shatskikh is also a former footballer.

-Career
+Club career

 Dynamo Kyiv

 After playing for clubs in Uzbekistan and Russia in his earlier career he was signed by Ukrainian Premier League's Dynamo Kyiv as a replacement for Andriy Shevchenko, who was acquired by A.C.
 Milan in 1999.
 In his first season at Dynamo, he scored two goals in a 3–2 win over Karpaty Lviv to clinch Dynamo's 8th consecutive league title.
 He was labeled the "next Shevchenko" in the media.

 In his debut season for Dynamo Kyiv, he won the Ukrainian Premier League and became Ukrainian Premier League top scorer, scoring 20 goals.
 In the 2002–03 season, when he scored 22 goals to equal Serhii Rebrov's record haul of 1997–98 while also playing for Kyiv, Shatskikh scored 5 goals in his debut UEFA Champions League season 1999–2000.
 On 28 July 1999, he scored his first goal in the Champions League in a match against Žalgiris Vilnius.
 With Kyiv, Shatskikh managed to play 9 seasons in the UEFA Champions League, scoring 11 goals.